Roseon Finance Price Down 14.2% Over Last 7 Days (ROSN)

-Roseon Finance (ROSN) traded up 3% against the dollar during the 24-hour period ending at 0:00 AM ET on August 21st.
-Over the last seven days, Roseon Finance has traded 14.2% lower against the dollar.
-Roseon Finance has a market capitalization of $2.19 million and $348,095.00 worth of Roseon Finance was traded on exchanges in the last day.
-One Roseon Finance coin can now be purchased for $0.0609 or 0.00000154 BTC on popular exchanges.
+Roseon Finance (ROSN) traded up 3% against the US dollar during the one day period ending at 16:00 PM Eastern on August 24th.
+During the last week, Roseon Finance has traded 14.2% lower against the US dollar.
+Roseon Finance has a market cap of $2.19 million and $348,095.00 worth of Roseon Finance was traded on exchanges in the last 24 hours.
+One Roseon Finance coin can currently be purchased for approximately $0.0609 or 0.00000154 BTC on exchanges.

 - Sweet SOL (SSOL) traded up 600.9% against the dollar and now trades at $0.0001 or 0.00000000 BTC.